MicroEJ/Example-Standalone-Java-C-Interface/CallingCFromJava/README.md

 ## Adding a mock of the native function to the JPF
 Since our Java application relies on native C functions, on an embedded target, we would need to provide a C implementation.
 But given that we are running it on a Java simulator, we can emulate those functions using a Java mock.

-The [CallingCFromJavaMock](CallingCFromJavaMock) project provides the mocks required for running the Java application on simulator.
+The [CallingCFromJavaMock](CallingCFromJavaMock) project provides the mocks required for running the Java application on simulator (see [/CallingCFromJavaMock/.../NativeCCallExample.java](/CallingCFromJavaMock/src/main/java/com/microej/examples/java2c/NativeCCallExample.java)).

 * Open the [CallingCFromJavaMock.jardesc](/CallingCFromJavaMock/CallingCFromJavaMock.jardesc) jar description file
 * Update the export destination file so that it has the following value `[CallingCFromJava-1.0.0]\source\mocks\dropins\CallingCFromJavaMock.jar`
 * Click on **Finish**
-* Retry running the `NativeCCallExample_Sim_Build` configuration.
+* Retry running the [NativeCCallExample_Sim_Build.launch](/CallingCFromJava/launches/NativeCCallExample_Sim_Build.launch) configuration.

 		=============== [ Initialization Stage ] ===============
 		=============== [ Launching SimJPF ] ===============